 Let’s say you own a watch store.
 If too many sites link back to your website using “designer watches” as the anchor text, Google will perceive this as unnatural.
 It could be treated as a sign of manipulation and will get your website penalized.

-To remove bad backlinks, you need to do a complete backlink audit to identify the toxic ones.
+To remove bad backlinks, you need to do a backlink audit to identify the toxic ones.
 Doing this manually for thousands of links can be time-consuming and painstaking.
 Fortunately, there are a few tools that can help you filter your backlinks based on different parameters.
+We'll share some ideas on that in the steps ahead.

 1. Collect Your Backlink Data

 The first step is to compile a list of all of the backlinks coming to your website from different sources.
 You can use various tools such as SpyFu’s backlink checker for this purpose.
 You just have to enter the URL of your website, and click on “search.”
 This will pull up the data of all the Google-ranked sites* that to you, along with their domain strength.

 Alternatively, you can use the Google Search Console for this purpose.
 To do this, you should first ensure that your domain is connected to Google Analytics.
 Next, go to Google Search Console, click on “Search Traffic” and then select “Links to Your Site.”